page10/page10/README.md

 Before that, I worked in Ourpalm, developed a [tower-defense game](https://play.google.com/store/apps/details?id=com.bigbull.tdsgtw).

-These word experiences are very useful to me, I learned a lot and had a joyful time developing game with those teams🥳.
+These work experiences are very useful to me, I learned a lot and had a joyful time developing game with those teams🥳.

 ### 🔭Plans and Horizon